If you answer yes to any of these questions below, you have been touched by Oldways’ work around the world!

 - Have you picked up Greek yogurt, olives or hummus at the supermarket lately?
 Oldways is perhaps best known for introducing the Mediterranean Diet and the Med Diet Pyramid to the U.S. back in the 1990s.
 Mediterranean food is becoming increasingly popular, with 6 in 10 consumers recently surveyed by Technomic indicating they would likely order a menu item featuring ﬂavors and ingredients typically associated with Mediterranean cuisine.
 Additionally, sales of Mediterranean foods such as Greek-style yogurt and hummus packed with good nutrition have sky-rocketed.

 - Have you looked for the Whole Grain Stamp on your favorite foods?
 Oldways and its Whole Grains Council have made whole grains the new norm.
-As of July 2012, the Whole Grain Stamp is being used on more than 7,300 products in 35 countries; each year consumers see the Stamp on grocery shelves more than 3 billion times.
-Sales of whole grain products continue to grow -- in 2011 almost 20 times as many new whole grain products were introduced worldwide as in the year 2000, according to the Mintel Global New Products Database.
+As of 2016, the Whole Grain Stamp was being used on more than 10,800 products in 55 countries; each year consumers see the Stamp on grocery shelves on untold billions of packages.
 The biggest impact?
-The USDA’s MyPlate program calls for consumers to “Make at least half your grains whole grains.”
+Dietary guidelines in the US and in many countries now call for consumers to “Make at least half your grains whole grains.”

 - Visited a farmer’s market recently?
 Oldways founded the Chefs’ Collaborative in 1993, to encourage local, sustainable foods.
 Farmers’ markets and local foods are now mainstream and improve the health of individuals, families, communities and the planet – all-important oﬀshoots of the program Oldways founded.